cynliuys/blockchain-housing-agency/README.md

 ```

 ### Client
-If the client and server are not on the same host, we should change the 'HOST' into server's fixed IP address in client/client.py <br>
+If the client and server are not on the same host, we should change the 'HOST' into server's fixed IP address in client/client.py . <br>
-Before going down, install **Flask** first !!
+Please install **Flask** first !

 * Run Backend
 ```bash